gnuradio/pybombs/README.md

         $ pybombs recipes add gr-recipes git+https://github.com/gnuradio/gr-recipes.git
         $ pybombs recipes add gr-etcetera git+https://github.com/gnuradio/gr-etcetera.git

-3. Install GNU Radio, gr-osmosdr and some other goodies into the directory `/path/to/prefix`:
+3. Install GNU Radio, gr-osmosdr and some other goodies into your home directory `~/prefix`:

-        $ pybombs prefix init /path/to/prefix -a myprefix -R gnuradio-default
+        $ pybombs prefix init ~/prefix -a myprefix -R gnuradio-default

    All commands after this will use `myprefix` as the default prefix.
 You can change the default prefix later by running `pybombs config default_prefix NEWPREFIX`

 4. Run GNU Radio Companion from your new prefix:

-        $ cd /path/to/prefix
-        $ . ./setup_env.sh
+        $ source ~/prefix/setup_env.sh
         $ gnuradio-companion

+   or execute it without changing the current environment:

+        $ pybombs run gnuradio-companion

 ## Prefixes

 A prefix is a directory into which packages are installed.

-The prefix may be `/usr/local/` for system-wide installation of packages, or something like `~/src/prefix` if you want to have a user-level, local installation path.
-The latter is highly recommended for local development, as it allows compilation and installation without root access.
+The prefix may be `~/prefix` as in the example above, and typically, the prefix resides inside your home directory so you can modify or delete prefixes easily without admin access.
+This is the recommended way of running PyBOMBS.
+It can also be `/usr/local/` for system-wide installation of packages.
 Any directory may be a prefix, but it is highly recommended to choose a dedicated directory for this purpose.

+Many developers have multiple prefixes.
+Instead if installing to `~/prefix`, a common way is to have multiple prefixes, e.g., `~/prefix/default_prefix`, `~/prefix/dev_prefix`, etc.

 Prefixes require a configuration directory to function properly.
-Typically, it is called .pybombs/ and is a subdirectory of the prefix.
+Typically, it is called `.pybombs/` and is a subdirectory of the prefix.
-So, if your prefix is `~/src/prefix`, there will be a directory called `~/src/prefix/.pybombs/` containing special files.
+So, if your prefix is `~/prefix`, there will be a directory called `~/prefix/.pybombs/` containing special files.
 The two most important files are the inventory file (inventory.yml) and the prefix-local configuration file (config.yml), but it can also contain recipe files that are specific to this prefix.

 There is no limit to the number of prefixes.
-Indeed, it may make sense to have multiple prefixes, e.g. one for system-wide installation, one for a user-specific installation, and one for cross-compiling to a different platform.
+Indeed, it may make sense to have many prefixes, e.g. one for system-wide installation, one for a user-specific installation, and one for cross-compiling to a different platform.